BrightcoveOS/android-plugin-guide/README.md

 plugins are incorprated into an Brightcove video application and can be used to test the SamplePlugin or new plugins.

+The steps to writing a plugin include:

+1. Copy the sample plugin to a new repository.
+2. Change the package and class names.
+3. Update the TAG initializer.
+4. Edit the @Emits and @ListensFor annotations to reflect the events which the plugin emits and listens for.
+5. Modify the constructor as necessary.
+6. Replace or remove the videoView related logic as necessary.
+7. Modify initializeListeners() by adding and/or subtracting event listeners as necessary.
+8. Compile and distribute your plugin as a .jar file for Eclipse and/or a .aar file for Android Studio.

 For Brightcove Player SDK for Android documentation and downloads,
 see: